Plácido Domingo: Appearances on film and television

 Over the course of decades, he has sung in numerous Live from the Metropolitan Opera telecasts and Met radio broadcasts.
 He has also appeared often in televised performances from other opera houses.
 In 1978, he starred in the La Scala production of Puccini's Manon Lescaut that marked the house debut of Hungarian soprano Sylvia Sass.
 In addition, many of his concerts and zarzuela evenings have been televised.
 Beyond his filmed opera and concert performances, he has frequently made guest appearances on television.
 Domingo appeared on The Cosby Show Season 5 as Alberto Santiago, a colleague of Dr. Cliff Huxtable.
 In 1989, the international television series Return Journey featured Domingo returning to his home city of Madrid reflecting on life there whilst recording an album of Zarzuela arias for EMI.
 On the 1993 Academy Awards telecast, he performed the song, "Beautiful Maria of My Soul," from the movie The Mambo Kings, which had received a nomination for Best Original Song.
 The tenor was the first Spaniard to perform at an Academy Awards ceremony.
 He had previously presented the Oscar for Best Foreign Language Film with Faye Dunaway at the 57th Academy Awards in 1985.

 Domingo was the executive producer of the critically acclaimed 1998 Mexican film The Other Conquest, produced by his son Alvaro and directed by Salvador Carrasco, in which Domingo also sang the original aria "Mater Aeterna", composed by Samuel Zyman with lyrics by Carrasco.
 He was also heard performing the song "In Pace", during the closing credits of Kenneth Branagh's Hamlet (1996).
 In 2008, Domingo provided the voice of the long-haired Chihuahua named Montezuma in Disney's Beverly Hills Chihuahua.
 He also appeared as Manolo's great-grandfather in the animated film The Book of Life in 2014.

 Christmas in Vienna

-In December 1992, Domingo collaborated with fellow operatic tenor and friend José Carreras and pop music legend Diana Ross in a televised Christmas-themed concert.
+In December 1992, Domingo collaborated with José Carreras and Diana Ross in a televised Christmas-themed concert.
 Vienna was chosen to host the event due to its reputation as a capital of music and the particular charm of Austria during Christmas time.
-The Wiener Symphoniker under the direction of maestro Vjekoslav Šutej provided the orchestral music, and the Gumpoldskirchen Children's Choir provided choral vocals.
+The Wiener Symphoniker, conducted by Vjekoslav Šutej, provided the orchestral music, and the Gumpoldskirchen Children's Choir provided choral vocals.
 On 23 December 1992, the first in what would turn out to be a series of Christmas in Vienna concerts was seen worldwide by several hundred million people.
-Plácido Domingo returned to Vienna for many more Christmas in Vienna concerts, performing with stars and friends of both pop and classical music, including Dionne Warwick, Charles Aznavour, Sissel Kyrkjebø, Michael Bolton, Sarah Brightman, Charlotte Church, Natalie Cole, Riccardo Cocciante, Patricia Kaas, Luciano Pavarotti, Tony Bennett and others.
+Domingo returned to Vienna for many more Christmas in Vienna concerts, performing with stars of both pop and classical music, including Dionne Warwick, Charles Aznavour, Sissel Kyrkjebø, Michael Bolton, Sarah Brightman, Charlotte Church, Natalie Cole, Riccardo Cocciante, Patricia Kaas, Luciano Pavarotti, Tony Bennett and others.